WerWolv/ImHex/README.md

 This guide assumes you're either on Windows using mingw or on Arch Linux

+You need a C++20 compatible compiler such as GCC 10.2.0 to compile ImHex.
 The following libraries are needed to compile ImHex.
 All of them can be found in the default pacman repositories
 ```
 GLFW3                                             ( (sudo) pacman -S glfw )